andiub97/CovidPubRank/README.md

 To test strong scalability of the algorithms implemented in our project it was been used Google Cloud Platform (GCP) which allowed us to increase the performances by adding or removing resources from the system.

 # Steps
-The implementation of our application is mainly composed by four steps:
+The implementation of our application is mainly composed by three steps:

 * Loads a graph's list of edges from a given file path
 * Loads node labels from a given file path
 * Page rank computation
-* Algorithms performance

 ## Loads a list of edges from a given file path